26 Great Books on Vietnam

 “It was all absurd, without reason or meaning.
 People who didn’t know each other were going to kill each other over a hill none of them cared about”

-Verdict: Read Matterhorn even if you’re like me and not into war novels.
+Verdict: Read Matterhorn even if you’re not into war novels.
 But read it while traveling in Vietnam, specifically around the DMZ (central Vietnam).

 By Nguyen Phan Que Mai (2020)

 The English translation was released in March 2020.
-I bought the book, but I haven’t gotten around to reading it yet.
+I bought the book, but as of 2023, I haven’t read it yet.
+Hopefully, I’ll have time by the end of 2023.
+If you’ve read it, let me know what you think.

 Bao Ninh (1987)